ameuret/ssh-locate/README.md

     ssh-agent -a /tmp/deployer-38us9f

-In a later shell (or any process running for the user owning the agent):
+In a later shell (or any process running for the user who owns the agent):

     $ eval `ssh-locate`
     Agent pid 13457